Biological neuron model: Hodgkin–Huxley

 with similar dynamics for h, where we can use either τ and m_{∞} or α and β to define our gate fractions.

 The Hodgkin–Huxley model may be extended to include additional ionic currents.
 Typically, these include inward Ca2+ and Na+ input currents, as well as several varieties of K+ outward currents, including a "leak" current.

-The end result can be at the small end 20 parameters which one must estimate or measure for an accurate model.
-In a model of a complex systems of neurons, numerical integration of the equations are computationally expensive.
+The result can be at the small end of 20 parameters which one must estimate or measure for an accurate model.
+In a model of a complex system of neurons, numerical integration of the equations are computationally expensive.
 Careful simplifications of the Hodgkin–Huxley model are therefore needed.

 The model can be reduced to two dimensions thanks to the dynamic relations which can be established between the gating variables. it is also possible to extend it to take into account the evolution of the concentrations (considered fixed in the original model).